decentralized-identity/interoperability/agenda.md

 ## Agenda - 14 May - EU time - OS Aries wallets and interop - Animo and iGrant?

-## Agenda - 7 May - US time - IIW recap?
+## Agenda - 7 May - US time - IIW recap & Killer Whale Jello-Salad Update
+- first half: all members are welcome to share and recommend their favorite sessions (let's gather the links in this document!).
+Some strong signals:
+    - KERI <> TrustFrame/ADL: two kinds of DID-like but non-DID identifiers and how they can work with DIDs
+    - Credential Exchange across stacks ASAP - the Jello-Salad issues
+    - Lots of Covid talk, and governance talk, and legal talk, including some detailed guardianship, delegation, audit, and regulated-finance use cases!

 ## Agenda - 28 Apr EU Time - How Trust Frameworks Compare and Develop (OIX)